 Once more back on the boat for an hour’s cruisy ride, we got the drone out to be able to show you how gorgeous the ride was below.

-When we returned to our homestay that night, our host Anthony had sorted out next steps to Kannur, a town that’s not visited much by tourists and not too easy to get to.
+When we returned to our homestay that night, our host Anthony sorted out our next steps to the beach town of Kannur in Kerala.
+It’s a town that’s not visited much by tourists and not too easy to get to.
 We really appreciated his kindness and that he went out of his way for us in the short time we stayed with him.
 It was a brilliant stay and I would recommend staying with Anthony until the cows come in!

 All in all, we had a great time in Fort Kochi.
-It’s a gorgeous part of South India and I’d recommend checking it out and staying with Anthony.
+It’s a gorgeous part of South India and I’d recommend checking it out and staying with Anthony and his beautiful family.